 Eligibility - The typical program length for a student admitted to a regular undergraduate college program is four years.
-Non-native permanent resident students who need to develop greater English proficiency to successfully complete the program generally require from one to two years of ESL prior to starting the regular four-year degree program.
+Non-native permanent resident students who need to develop greater English proficiency to successfully complete the program generally require from one to two years of English as a Second Language (ESL) classes prior to starting the regular four-year degree program.
 No full-time or part-time students are eligible for Title IV federal assistance programs for more than 150% of the following published lengths:

-Undergraduate Program: 12 semesters or six years maximum ESL Program: 9 semesters or four 1/2 years maximum
+Undergraduate Program: 12 semesters or six years maximum

+ESL Program: 9 semesters or four 1/2 years maximum